mrzeszewski/gis-course/README.md

 3. Using WMS as a basemap and using GetFeatureInfo function.
 4. Using WFS to download and save data.

-## Part 3 – Using remote data sources: WMS and WFS.
+## Part 3 – Exploring location factors: estimating service area and population influence using geoprocessing tools.
 What we will learn:
+1. Visual analysis and spatial density in districts (_Vector/Analysis Tools/Count points in polygons_)
+2.

 ## Useful links and resources